 For the ultimate, easy yet delicious roast dinner, you must try this slow roasted honey ham!
 It is naturally gluten free (and dairy free) and makes for a brilliant Sunday roast or feast centerpiece.
 Perfect for when you want to whip up dinner for friends and family without having to faff around in the kitchen for hours.

 The ham slow cooks in pineapple juice for 4 hours in the oven, before a final roast for 30 minutes smothered in a treacle honey marinade.
 The result – a perfect slow-cooked ham that falls apart into delicious melt-in-the-mouth chunks.

-You can also do the first stage of the roasting the day before if needed, just add 15 minutes of cooking at 180C before you crank the oven up to 200C for the final 30 minutes of roasting with the marinade.
+You can also do the slow cooking stage the day before if needed, just add 15 minutes of cooking at 180C before you crank the oven up to 200C for the final 30 minutes of roasting with the marinade.